 Not only this, but this is also a way of keeping a few quid coming in every week.
 Many people struggle with can’t live life to the fullest just on their pension so this is a way of making up the extra funds so you CAN get stuck into your retirement plans, whatever they might be.

 For a number of roles, working part-time is entirely feasible.
 Especially if you’ve spent many years building up an expert level in your line of work and a strong network of contacts.
-Working part-time in consultancy or advisory roles is a great way to stay up-to-date with the developments of your industry, continue to contribute to it and keep a few quid rolling in here and there.
-More flexibility comes here to if you become self-employed where you choose your projects, hours and who to work for around your well earned time off.
+Working part-time in consultancy or advisory roles is a great way to stay up-to-date with the developments of your industry, continue to contribute to it and earn a little extra here and there.
+More flexibility is available to if you become self-employed and can choose your projects, hours and who to work for around your well earned time off.

 Similarly to going part-time, downsizing your workload and hours on the way into retirement and for the first few months means you can work at your own level, pace and choosing only the jobs you wish.
 Great for tradesmen, turning your skills into a smaller, more local and less stressful situation is still an earner while leaving you the flexibility to sink your teeth into retirement as well.

 No need to take loads of extra training to become a teacher, or do the hard slog to become a university professor but you can still pass along what you know to up and comers.
 Working as a teacher at evening or weekend classes in your line of work can earn you money and give you a new angle to the type of work you’ve been doing for years.
 For a few nights a week and giving you a break through the summer, teaching is a way of honing the next generations in your job or helping others at later stages in life to make a career change.
 You’ve been working in it for years after all, who better to learn from?